What's the easiest way to find a summer job?

 Ultimately though, and unexpectedly given the often-stressful hours, I got bored.
 I was only there for a few weeks.

 How I got the job: I went in to order pizza with my mom, we got to chatting with a co-owner who was behind the counter, and he offered me the job on the spot.

 The two co-owners are great guys.
-Their business has grown over the years and it's now become a Montreal institution (albeit in a different, larger location).
+Their business has grown over the years and it's become a Montreal institution, now in a different, larger location.
 I still stop by to say hi whenever I'm in town.

 I was also happy that my dad was able to hire my good friend Jeff from school.

 4) 🍤 Frozen seafood door-to-door salesman, summer of 1995